Felsenrose PhNT

 The project

-Our project focuses on the development of an innovative plant extract, primarily derived from Cistus albidus and complemented with other Mediterranean species such as rosemary (Rosmarinus officinalis) and hawthorn (Crataegus monogyna), among others.
+Our project focuses on the development of an innovative plant extract, primarily derived from Cistus albidus and complemented with other Mediterranean species such as rosemary (and Rosmarinus officinalis) and hawthorn (Crataegus monogyna), among others.
 This unique formula was discovered through an ethnobotanical study, and its efficacy has been confirmed and further explored through ethnopharmacological research.

 Preliminary Results